 by e-cobra

-Totally senseless- solar propulsion in vacuum of space?
-You need some material substance to accelerate a space vehicle.
+Totally senseless- solar propulsion in vacuum of space? :doh: You need some material substance to accelerate a space vehicle.
 Solar calls can only charge batteries not change speed.
-A rocket's motion can be explained by Newton's 3rd law of motion, For every action, there is an equal and opposite reaction.
+A rocket's motion can be explained by Newton's 3rd law of motion,

 In case of a rocket, the high velocity exhaust gases leave from behind causing the rocket to accelerate in the opposite direction.
 Solar cells don't release any exhaust and obviously can't be used as a mode of propulsion in space.